The Essential African Safari Packing List (+ Top Tips!) 2026

 - Leggings or linen pants

-Also, pack a casual outfit (slacks and shirt or a dress) for dinnertime.
+Also, pack a casual outfit (slacks and a shirt or a dress) for dinnertime.

 Undergarments